Tennis Elbow Treatment and Prevention

-A Guide to the Treatment and Prevention of Tennis Elbow.
+A Guide to the Treatment and Prevention of Tennis Elbow and Elbow Injury.

-Tennis Elbow is currently one of the most diagnosed conditions in the western world.
-It is extremely common, and can be excruciatingly painful.
+Tennis Elbow, while extremely common and very painful, is one of the most diagnosed conditions in the western world.

-There are a number of conditions that affect the elbow area.
-The three most common conditions are “lateral epicondylitis” (tennis elbow), “medial epicondylitis” (golfers elbow), and medial collateral ligament sprain (throwers elbow).
+There are several conditions that affect the elbow area.
+The three most common conditions are lateral epicondylitis (tennis elbow), medial epicondylitis (golfers elbow), and medial collateral ligament sprain (throwers elbow).

-The first two conditions are very similar, however the first effects the outside of the elbow (lateral), and the second effects the inside of the elbow (medial).
-For the purpose of this newsletter we’ll stick with the treatment of lateral epicondylitis, or as it is more commonly known, tennis elbow.
+The first two conditions are similar, however the first effects the outside of the elbow (lateral), and the second effects the inside of the elbow (medial).
+For this article, we’ll focus on lateral epicondylitis, or as it is more commonly known, tennis elbow.

 Anatomy of the Elbow

 To get a better understanding of what tennis elbow is, it’s important to have a general understanding of the structure of the elbow joint, and how the muscles, tendons, ligaments and bones help the elbow joint to function.